gvwilson/sdxjs/unit-test/index.md

 by putting the testing machinery in a class.
 It uses the <g key="singleton_pattern">Singleton</g> <g key="design_pattern">design pattern</g>
 to ensure that only one object of that class is ever created.
-Singletons are a way to manage related global variables like the ones we're using to record tests and their results, and if we change our mind later about only having one instance of the class, there will be less code to rewrite and re-test.
+Singletons are a way to manage global variables that belong together like the ones we're using to record tests and their results.
+As an extra benefit,
+if we decide later that we need several copies of those variables, we can just construct more instances of the class.

 The file `hope.js` defines the class and exports one instance of it: